 “It’s beautifully illustrated with step-by-step instructions with many great pictures (including a couple of his) of completed pieces by accomplished metalsmiths.”

 Longhi is a nationally recognized metalsmith living in North Carolina.
 Her works are noted for several characteristics including sculptural quality.

 Among other accomplishments, she has lectured at the Society of North American Goldsmiths and the Maryland Institute of Art.

 Eid, who lives in Charlestown, Mass., is a jeweler and silversmith with a Master of Fine Arts degree from Indiana University.
 She works creatively with a hammer or hydraulic press and has taught workshops and short courses in many parts of the United States.
+Also Showing

 Showing simultaneously with the metalsmith exhibition will be a solo exhibition by Emily Sullivan Smith, an assistant professor, full-time faculty member, and Foundation Coordinator at the University of Dayton’s Department of Art and Design.
 She has taught multi-dimensional design, drawing, printing at the College of Wooster, Kent State, the Akron Art Museum, and several non-profit organizations.

 Her naturalistic art work emphasizes the impact of human activities on the environment.
 It has been displayed at numerous exhibitions in the Midwest.